djacobow/pidog2/README.md

    status, etc, and depending on conditions shut itself down again or continue normally.

- * monitor battery and charging system health
+ * monitor battery and charging system health.
+Provie that info to a Pi so that it can decide to shut itself down, etc.

 ## Hardware

 The PiDog hardware is based on a small circuit board about the exact size of the Pi Zero.
+(And yes, it works with Pi Zero.)
 It contains a processor (AtTiny84) and a P-FET power switch with ample capacity to power any RPi.
-There is also a micro USB port for power as well as 0.1" headers for power, a JST connection for a 12V battery monitoring, and some debug headers and LEDs.
+There is also a micro USB port for power as well as 0.1" headers for power, a JST connections for a 12V battery monitoring, and some debug headers and LEDs.

+Power consumption for the PiDog is about 14 mA when operating with the Pi on.
+In this state, it will respond to SPI transactions.
+When the Pi is off, the PiDog switches to lower-power mode, about 4mA including the LEDs.
+SPI transactions won't work in this mode, but then again, there is no RPi to make them, so it's probably OK.